How to change glow plugs

 Once you have located the glow plugs, it’s important to take note of their placement and ensure that you can easily access them to remove and replace them.
 Sometimes, you may need to remove certain components, such as the air filter or engine cover, to gain better access to the glow plugs.

-See also How far to milton keynes
+See also How to complain to asda

 Make sure to always follow proper safety precautions and wear protective gloves when working on your vehicle’s engine.
 It’s also recommended to let the engine cool down before attempting to change the glow plugs to avoid the risk of burns.